hurstie16s/AutoEMU/README.md

 The tool uses the firmware-mod-kit to extract the root file system from a firmware binary.
-The tool can be found at https://github.com/rampageX/firmware-mod-kit The extract-firmware.sh script has been slightly modified to fit the projects needs
+The tool can be found at https://github.com/rampageX/firmware-mod-kit The extract-firmware.sh script has been slightly modified to fit the project needs

 The readelf tool is used to analyse ELF executables found within the firmware, to extract the architecture that the firmware was built for.
 This hopes to avoid any required user interaction to virtualise a device.

 The QEMU tool is used to provide full system emulation.
-The tool is avaliable at https://www.qemu.org/
+The tool is available at https://www.qemu.org/

 The BuildRoot tool is used to build custom kernels for the emulated devices.
-It is packaged within the WorkSpace of AutoEMU but is also avaliable for download at https://buildroot.org/download.html
+It is packaged within the WorkSpace of AutoEMU but is also available for download at https://buildroot.org/download.html

 ## Using the Tool ##

 There are two ways to use this tool.
-It can be used as an interactive terminal tool, or as a single command with tags.
+It can be used as an interactive terminal tool or as a single command with tags.

 To Use the tool as an interactive terminal, run the AutoEMU.exe binary.

-To use the tool in a single command run ./AutoEMU.exe with different tags to run different programs.

 ## Installing ##